Sound Fountain

 The record is pressed from the original plates of the Remington American Composers release R-199-185.

 The fact that Don Gabor overlooked the importance of sound quality was an omission that kept him, regrettably, from establishing a label that withstood the changes of time.
 In hindsight however there are a few items in the original catalogue that should be seen as unique - in some instances because of the work that was recorded, but most of the time specific items have their importance because of the artists who were talked into performing for the label.
 Some artists played their last song like Simon Barere, or were of age, like pianists Etelka Freund and Ernst von Dohnányi, violinists George Enesco and Albert Spalding, singers Karin Branzell and Anne Roselle.
-There were also artists who tried to pick up their careers which were so brusquely interrupted by World War II, as was the case with pianists Jorge Bolet and Edward Kilenyi (both enlisted in the US Army during World War 2); or they were of the younger generation, artists who just stood at the beginning of their careers: violinists Michèle Auclair and Gérard Poulet, pianists Alexander Jenner and Jörg Demus, and conductor Wolfgang Sawallisch, just to mention a few.
+There were also artists who tried to pick up their careers which were so brusquely interrupted by World War II, as was the case with pianists Jorge Bolet and Edward Kilenyi (both enlisted in the US Army during World War II).
+Or they were of the younger generation, artists who just stood at the beginning of their careers: violinists Michèle Auclair and Gérard Poulet, pianists Alexander Jenner and Jörg Demus, and conductor Wolfgang Sawallisch, just to mention a few.

-When people discover The REMINGTON Site, they all too often think that any Remington record is a collectors item and as such has value on the second hand market.
-Most recordings are not more than the reflection of the recording and marketing practice of the early nineteen fifties.
-And not all music is well performed and practically never well recorded.
+When people discover The REMINGTON Site, they all too often think that any Remington record is a collector's item and as such has high value on the second hand market.

 Talking about Albert Spalding, his recordings of the Concertos of Beethoven and Brahms are very good performances of a violinist at the end of his career.